uxdxdev/uxdxdev.github.io/content/blog/the-staff-any-engineers-playbook/index.md

 ---
 date: '2023-08-01'
-title: 'The Staff (Any) Engineers Playbook'
+title: 'The Staff+ Engineers Playbook'
 banner: './images/banner.jpg'
 imageAltText: 'hand holding a compass'
 bannerCredit: 'Photo by Aron Visuals'
 bannerLink: 'https://unsplash.com/photos/3jBU9TbKW7o'
 # see src/pages/index.js for default keywords
-keywords: staff engineer,playbook,career,responsibilties
+keywords: staff+ engineer,principal,playbook,career,responsibilties
 excerpt: Every engineer should be allocating their time to execution, learning, planning, and support in different ratios.
-This post is a cognitive artefact outlining the responsibility ratios of a Staff Engineer, adjust ratios to suit yourself.
+This post is a cognitive artefact outlining the responsibility ratios of a Staff+ Engineer, adjust ratios to suit yourself.
 ---

 > Every engineer should be allocating their time to execution, learning, planning, and support in different ratios.
-This post is a cognitive artefact outlining the responsibility ratios of a Staff Engineer, adjust ratios to suit yourself
+This post is a cognitive artefact outlining the responsibility ratios of a Staff+ Engineer, adjust ratios to suit yourself

-You've been promoted to Staff Engineer, now what? re-allocate your time.
+You've been promoted to Staff+ Engineer, now what? re-allocate your time.

-## Staff Engineer Responsibilities
+## Staff+ Engineer Responsibilities

 - 50% Delivery and Execution
     - Develops, tests, deploys, and maintains software with a clear understanding of the value the software is to provide